dagger/dagger/docs/getting-started/1240-install.md

 # Install Dagger

 Install dagger on your local machine.
+Then [get started using Dagger](/1200/local-dev)!

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';
 import BrowserOnly from '@docusaurus/BrowserOnly';